 For example, I have a sensitive and soft nature, but because in our culture, masculine strength is often equated with a sort of callous toughness, I had mistaken sensitivity and softness for weakness and was critical of it in others.
 I had also rejected it in myself and had tried to conceal it by erecting a protective shell of callousness.
 But I now understand that one can possess great inner strength and still be soft.
 In fact, it takes great inner strength to be able to stand firmly at your center while keeping an open, loving heart, no matter what life throws at you.

 A joyful celebration of devotion

 My third year of involvement with the play also brought a new understanding of renunciation.
 Each year there are scenes that sink in more deeply.
-In this instance it was a dance by Gazella, a deeply devotional young woman for whom dance is a form of prayer.
-In the graceful movements of the dance, and the beautiful way Gazella expressed her great devotion for God, I felt and understood renunciation in a deeper way.
+In this instance, it was a dance by Gazella, a deeply devotional young woman for whom dance is a form of prayer.
+In the graceful movements of the dance and the beautiful way Gazella expressed her great devotion to God, I felt and understood renunciation in a deeper way.

 I saw that renunciation is not a denial of life and love, but a joyful celebration of the soul’s freedom and devotion in God, and of the determination to seek love in God alone.
 It is, after all, in God that all love originates.
 Anandamoyi Ma once said to Swami Kriyananda, “There is no love except God’s love.”

 Renunciation means understanding that any love I feel, even for another person, is God’s love, and need not result in attachment.
 By loving impersonally, my love becomes all the greater because I expect nothing in return.